Gulf Oil: Revival

+In March 2016, Gulf MX announced that they will put their own filling stations in Mexico, which is planned to begin operations in July of the same year to compete with the local company (PEMEX) (as a result of the recent changes in the local laws in matter of energy and oil resources).
+As said by Sergio De La Vega (CEO of Gulf Mexico), in order to improve a better service, Gulf will make fidelity programs and dedicated smartphone apps. for customers (improving fuel payment into the same, fuel administration and better experience with fidelity programs as another additional benefits) adding to modern service stations with more quality-added services.

+Marketing

 The Gulf logo is still used around the world by various businesses.
-GOI uses it for their marketing activities to focus on the sponsorship of motor sport teams including MotoGP team Aprilia Racing Team Gresini for the 2019 season and Formula 1 team McLaren for the 2020 season.
+GOI uses it for their marketing activities to focus on the sponsorship of motorsport teams including MotoGP teams Aprilia Racing Team Gresini, Trackhouse Racing and Formula 1 teams McLaren and Williams.
 This sponsorship is used across the world by Gulf distributors, alongside local activity demonstrating the GOI company ethos of "your local global brand".
-In 2009, the clothing store chain Old Navy began selling T-shirts bearing the old Gulf logo, along with the former logos of Standard Oil and Chevron.

-Between 1980 and 2000, Gulf moved from being a monolithic, vertically integrated multinational corporation to being more of a network of allied business interests.
-This has given the entire Gulf enterprise a high degree of strategic and operational flexibility.
-It is a move that reflects fundamental changes in the economics of international business.

-Alliances represent yet another shift in the organization of economic transactions from organizational hierarchies to networks; from mass to flexible production; from large, vertically integrated organizations to disintegration and horizontal networks of economic units; from "Fordist" to "post-Fordist" companies.

-In March 2016, Gulf MX announced that they will put their own filling stations in Mexico, which is planned to begin operations in July of the same year to compete with the local company (PEMEX) (as a result of the recent changes in the local laws in matter of energy and oil resources).
-As said by Sergio De La Vega (CEO of Gulf Mexico), in order to improve a better service, Gulf will make fidelity programs and dedicated smartphone apps. for customers (improving fuel payment into the same, fuel administration and better experience with fidelity programs as another additional benefits) adding to modern service stations with more quality-added services.

-Adding to that, Gulf will offer franchises to the existing filling station owners to convert them to Gulf branding.

-In July 2020, GOI announced a multi-year strategic partnership with long time partner McLaren, which includes Gulf being the preferred lubricant supplier to McLaren Automotive and a special Gulf livery for the 2021 Monaco Grand Prix.
+In July 2020, GOI announced a multi-year strategic partnership with long time partner McLaren which includes Gulf being the preferred lubricant supplier to McLaren Automotive and a special Gulf livery for the 2021 Monaco Grand Prix.
 In February 2023, GOI announced a multi-year partnership with Williams Racing.
+For the 2023 Singapore, Japanese and Qatar Grands Prix, Williams raced a special Gulf livery chosen by a fan vote.
+In 2024, GOI and Williams announced a partnership extension and expansion to include GOI's coffee brand Reviva Coffee as the official coffee partner of Williams from 2025 onwards.

+In 2023, Swansea City announced Reviva Coffee as the club’s new main shirt sponsor.
+Gulf Oil have previously sponsored Swansea City between 1993 and 1996.
+For the 2025–26 season, Swansea City unveiled its third kit in Gulf colors.